 The Adventure of creating 99 different, six-inch quilt blocks begins at Quilter’s Fancy.
-Choose to make your Farmer’s Wife Quilt 1930s Quilt in whichever way you enjoy – machine or hand -- and in whatever colors or fabrics you like!
+Choose to make your Farmer’s Wife Quilt 1930s Quilt in whatever colors or fabrics you like!
 All skill levels are welcome.
 This is a great class for beginners as well as advanced students at a great value.
 And of course, we all get together and stitch together and talk and share.

-The first class is $17 plus tax (for fabric to get started, including a free fat 1/8th yard.)
+Your first class is $17 plus tax (for fabric to get started, including a free fat 1/8th yard.)
 After that, the cost is $12 plus tax per session and includes printed handout of each block, a coupon each month for ½ yard of cotton fabric that you choose (you can save your coupon or use it that night), teacher instruction, handout of how-to pointers and periodic surprise give-aways like sample needles, fabric samples, free patterns including our favorite marking pencil.
-And anytime you sign up for a QF continuing class and attend monthly, you receive 10% discount on all regular priced merchandise (except for kits and beads) anytime as long as you are attending the club.
+And you receive 10% discount on all regular priced merchandise (except for kits and beads) on club nights.New members welcome any time

 This quilt is based on 1930s reproduction fabrics also known as feed sack fabrics.
 During the Depression, women collected the colorful cotton sacks in which sugar, flour and other grains were sold and used them to make clothing and quilts for their families.
 Each class includes instruction on how to make the blocks and also historic presentations on how these fabrics were used in the past.